Can you retire whenever you want to?

 Are your CPF savings really enough for retirement?

-People tend to overlook their CPF Ordinary Account (OA) savings except for mortgage payments.
-Most employed Singaporeans or PRs would have their OA contributions credited automatically throughout their working life, and it is often left unattended until the first CPF withdrawal age of 55 years old, and subsequently payouts at age 65 (depending on your birth year and assuming you meet the conditions).
+People tend to overlook their CPF savings except for mortgage payments.
+Most employed Singaporeans or Permanent Residents (PRs) would have their CPF contributions credited automatically throughout their working life, and it is often left unattended until the first CPF withdrawal age of 55 years old, and subsequently CPF LIFE payouts at age 65 (depending on your birth year and assuming you meet the conditions).

-• If you don't have at least $60,000 in your RA nearing 65, you can still opt in and get monthly payouts, but the amount will be low and may not be enough to support your retirement needs.
+*Note: If you don't have at least $60,000 in your RA nearing 65, you can still opt in to CPF LIFE and get monthly payouts, but the amount will be low and may not be enough to support your retirement needs.
 Use the monthly payout calculator before you decide to opt in.

-Your money starts work as early as you want it to
+Your money starts working as early as you want it to

 Compound interest receives so much love from investors because your money is actually earning more money for you.
 Especially in retirement planning, the power of compounding becomes even more significant, as it leverages a longer timeframe to grow your money exponentially.
 Basically, the more time you give your money, the more it will reward you.

 Did you know that 99% of Warren Buffett’s net worth was accumulated after he turned 65 years old?
-And that's because he started when he was 10 years old – the time in the market allowed him to compound gains way earlier than most people.
+And that's because he started when he was 10 years old.
 This goes to show that even small contributions can snowball into substantial sums when given decades to compound.

 Deposits needed to reach 1 million by 65